CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### 🧰 Implementing the functionality

 On line 4, the function is being passed a single argument `"08:00"`.
+But our function ignores it - it doesn't declare any parameters.
 We can parametrise the function and label the input as `time`:

 ```js
 function formatAs12HourClock(time) {}
 ```

-According to our assertion we get an input of `"08:00"` and need to create output of `"08:00 am"`.
+According to our assertion when we call our function with an input of `"08:00"` we need to create an output of `"08:00 am"`.

 So we can add `"am"` to the `time` to get the target output.
 We can make use of a template literal, set the return value and then _re-run_ our assertion to check the function is returning the correct value.